quarcs-lab/public-website2/content/portfolio/learning-community.md

 ### Learning community

-> The QuaRCS-lab learning community provides a platform for mastering the research methods and tools that are used across the lines of research of the lab.
+> Our private learning community provides a platform for learning the research methods and tools that are used across the research lines of the QuaRCS lab.

-Apply for access here: https://www.facebook.com/groups/QuaRCS.Lab/
+Apply for access here: <https://www.facebook.com/groups/QuaRCS.Lab>